Parallel-NetCDF/PnetCDF/doc/README.NetCDF4.md

 # Support NetCDF-4 files

-PnetCDF supports data access to HDF5-based NetCDF-4 files.
-This format is also referred the enhanced data model, versus to the classic model.
+Starting from version 1.11.0, PnetCDF supports data access to HDF5-based NetCDF-4 files.
+This format is also referred the enhanced data model, versus to the classic model (in NetCDF language).
 The new I/O driver, called the NetCDF-4 driver, is a wrapper of the NetCDF Library that translates PnetCDF APIs to their NetCDF APIs.
-It allows to call PnetCDF APIs to read/write files in NetCDF-4 format.
+It allows applications to call PnetCDF APIs to read/write files in NetCDF-4 format.

 ## Enable NetCDF-4 support

 PnetCDF requires a NetCDF library that is built with parallel HDF5 capability.
 An example build instruction for HDF5 and NetCDF-4 is given below.
-* Build parallel HDF5
+* To build parallel HDF5 (version 1.10.2 or later is recommended)
   + Source tar ball of HDF5 can be downloaded from URL: https://www.hdfgroup.org/downloads/hdf5/source-code/
   + Build commands: